DongTran2003/SQL_Project_Job_Analysi/README.md

 # About the project
 This project was inspired by a desire to identify high-paying and in-demand skills, lessening the burden of labour for others in search of optimal positions, and to better navigate the data analyst job market in the USA.
 This project aims to address the following 4 questions:
-1. What are the highest-paid DA roles in the States?
+1. What are the highest paying DA roles in the States?
 2. What skills are required for these top-paying roles?
 3. What are the most high in-demand skills for DAs in the States?
 4. What are the most optimal skills for DAs to learn?